dan pearson

 2001

-Starts work on a new design for the walled garden at Broughton Hall
+A new design for the walled garden at Broughton Hall

 2000

-Creates a new garden at Sir Paul Smith and Pauline Denyer's Italian residence
+A new garden at Sir Paul Smith and Pauline Denyer's Italian residence

 2000

-Commissioned to design a series of roof gardens for the new Roppongi Hills development in Tokyo, Japan
+A series of roof gardens for the new Roppongi Hills development in Tokyo, Japan

 1999

-Works on planting designs for the Millennium Dome at Greenwich, London
+Planting designs for the Millennium Dome at Greenwich, London

 1998